HomeSkillsSkills for Strategy EngagementsAndrew PershJuly 1, 20269 min read

 How to choose a skill

 Each skill maps to a specific point in a strategy engagement.
-Match your immediate need to the right skill and load that one into your Claude Project.
+Match your immediate need to the right skill and upload that one through Claude's Skills settings.

 Your situation